 Cough Or Gasping

-Heart disease symptoms to check include continuous coughing or gasping can be a symptom of heart failure due to fluid accumulation in the lungs.
+Heart disease symptoms to check to include continuous coughing or gasping can be a symptom of heart failure due to fluid accumulation in the lungs.
 Some people with heart failure cough up bloody phlegm.

 Lightheadedness and faintness can be caused by heart attacks or potentially dangerous heart rhythm abnormalities known as arrhythmias.

 Feeling tired and unwell all the time may be heart disease symptoms to check.
 Particularly among women, unusual tiredness can occur during a heart attack, or in the days and weeks leading up to one.
 Undoubtedly one can feel tired for other reasons.
-But if you feel unwell and you’re seriously tired, just visit your doctor because there’s danger in delaying.
+But if you feel unwell and you’re seriously tired, just visit your doctor because there’s a danger in delaying.

 Queasiness Or Loss Of Appetite

-It’s not unusual for people to throw up during a heart attack, while the loss of appetite is caused by bloated abdomen often linked to heart failure.
+It’s not unusual for people to throw up during a heart attack, while the loss of appetite is caused by a bloated abdomen often linked to heart failure.

 Fast Or Irregular Pulse

 There is nothing to worry about an occasionally missed heartbeat, according to doctors.
 But a fast or irregular pulse, particularly when attended by weakness, lightheadedness, or shortness of breath may signal a heart attack, heart failure, or arrhythmia.
 Some arrhythmias if not treated can lead to stroke, heart failure, or sudden death.